Diyor2009/dazzle-icons/README.md

 ## 📦 Installation

-You can install the `dazzle-icons` package via npm:
+You can install the 'dazzle-icons' package via npm:

 ```bash
 npm install dazzle-icons